 In general, your most recent reviews are the most visible, giving them maximum exposure to potential customers.
 Every moment you leave negative feedback unanswered increases the chance that future customers will see this and be turned off from visiting your business.
 Responding quickly gives you an opportunity to resolve the issue and show your potential customers that you take customer service seriously.

 Ensure you respond to reviews in a thoughtful manner and take the time to address the specific issue and person.
-Responses should also be action-oriented, and most importantly, help to resolve the customer’s issue.
-Customers can often see through templated responses, so it’s best to avoid these and be as genuine as possible.
+Responses should also be action-oriented, and most importantly, help to resolve the customer's issue.
+If you're using an AI-powered solution for review response, ensure that the response it creates accurately reflects the customer's review and sounds genuine.

 When crafting your response, connect to the customer on a human level.
 Think about how you feel when you write a review or voice an issue in your own life as a consumer.
 It's also helpful to know what words to avoid.
 A strong focus on customer service — and authenticity — is key.